canonical/ubuntu-frame/docs/reference/ubuntu-frame-vnc-documentation.md

 # Ctrl+C to stop
 ```

 **NB**: If you're running Frame on a Wayland desktop, by default this will try and connect to your desktop rather than Frame.
-On Ubuntu 22.04, for example, the symptom is:
+For example, the symptom may be:

 ```
 $ ubuntu-frame-vnc